Questions to Ask When Hiring a North Carolina HVAC Contractor

 - References.
 Ask the contractor for a list of recent clients to contact to assess their satisfaction.

 - System familiarity.
 Verify that the contractor is familiar with your equipment so that any system maintenance or repairs go smoothly and competently.

 - Factory authorizations.
 In the HVAC industry, becoming a factory-authorized dealer gives you additional assurances of the quality of the contractor.
 Manufacturers only choose HVAC companies who demonstrate the most knowledge of their systems before certifying them as an authorized dealer.

 - Installation practices.
-When choosing a contractor for a new system, choose one that does detailed load calculations using Manual J. Skipping this step can cost you in a variety of ways, including a shorter system life, higher energy costs and reduced comfort.
+When choosing a contractor for a new system, choose one that does detailed load calculations.
+Skipping this step can cost you in a variety of ways, including a shorter system life, higher energy costs and reduced comfort.

 For more information about hiring an HVAC contractor in the Raleigh-Durham-Chapel Hill area, please contact the NATE-certified pros at Air Experts.